OOP vs. services for organizing business logic

 Two philosophical camps?

-As I looked through discussions of this question in the Ruby community, I noticed that most answers came from one of two āsidesā: advocates and opponents of service objects.
-In reality itās a bit more nuanced than that: advocates might propose a pattern that is a more sophisticated version of service objects, and many opponents admit that careful OOP design is important to augment Railsā MVC structure.
+As I looked through discussions of this question in the Ruby community, I noticed that most answers came from one of two groups: advocates and opponents of service objects.
+In reality itās a bit more nuanced than that: advocates typically use other design patterns in addition to service objects, and opponents often agree that MVC pattern built into Rails does not scale indefinitely.

 But the reason I lump them into two camps is that each has a different approach to the fundamental question I posed earlier: How should the app interact with the database?
 In the context of Rails, this question can be rephrased like this: What should an Active Record model represent?